Eshku/Event-Emitter/readme.md

 const { EventEmitter } = await import(`${PATH_TO_MODULE}/EventEmitter.js`)

 globalEventManager.once('nameOfEvent', data => {
-	//listen once, do something with data, then stop listening })
+	//listen once, do something with data, then stop listening.
+})

-globalEventManager.on('nameOfEvent', data => {
+let listenerID = globalEventManager.on('nameOfEvent', data => {
-	//listen to an event, do something with data
+	//listen to an event, do something with data.
+	//assign ID to listener to remove it later if needed.
 })

 globalEventManager.emit('nameOfEvent', data)
 //emit event, send data to all current listeners

 globalEventManager.off('nameOfEvent', listenerID)
 //remove listener by ID, probably could be made easier to use,
 //since all you really need is ID, but I'm gonna leave it as it is.
 ```